Baghdad Thirudan: Plot

 Following the betrayal of the Prime Minister, the Maharaja and the Maharani of the kingdom are murdered and their son, Abu, is hidden in a herd of cows.
-Abu is found by robbers, who hidden in the forest and eventually grows up to become their leader.
+Abu is found by robbers, who were hidden in the forest and eventually grows up to become their leader.
 The two impostors who sit on the throne have a daughter and a child servant who poses as the son who survived the death of the former royal couple.
 Abu robs the rich to give to the poor and strives to reconquer his kingdom.